Health & Physical Education

 Eligibility for senior internship requires successful completion of all coursework in the academic curriculum.
 The student must maintain a 2.50 GPA in Therapeutic Recreation coursework, and a 2.25 GPA overall.
-The senior internship reflects a 560 hour, minimum of 14 weeks placement, to be taken during Spring semester Senior year, or fall for those students who have permission from the Program Director.
+The senior internship reflects a 560 hour, minimum of 14 weeks placement, to be taken during Spring semester Senior year, or fall for those students who have permission from the Program Coordinator.
 Placement must be in an affiliated agency, and supervision carried out by a Certified Therapeutic Recreation Specialist (CTRS®) University and National Council for Therapeutic Recreation Certification (NCTRC) standards will be adhered to throughout this experience.

 Therapeutic Recreation program database for internship

 The career center has an extensive database to assist the student in obtaining appropriate therapeutic recreation placements.

 Upon graduation, students become eligible to sit for the national certification examination through the National Council for Therapeutic Recreation Certification (NCTRC).
 The processes for application are the responsibility of the graduate, and the university cannot enter into the process.
 The application is available on the NCTRC website.

 Clinical Rotation Plan

 Clinical rotations are designed to build upon previous assignments and classroom/laboratory experience.

 Following completion of the first semester, the student gains exposure during the second semester in ATTR210 (Basic Skills in Athletic Training).
 Students are required to complete a directed clinical observation experience.
 The initial placements are determined by class size and student transportation needs.

 During the semester, the student will rotate through three directed observation experiences.
 At least one of the rotations will be assigned at an affiliated site.
 At the completion of each rotation, the clinical supervisor and/or the student mentor submits an evaluation.